 Marathokeftedes, or Fennel Fritters are a local, traditional Greek vegetarian meze originating from the island of Tinos.
 The key ingredient for this tasty Greek meze is Fennel (Marathon in Greek) that is thought to have its name originate from the famous Greek battle of Marathon against the Persians in 490BC.

-In Greece these fennel fritters (marathokeftedes) are usually served as part of a meze platter, together with some tzatziki, chickpea fritters (revithokeftedes), hummus, taramasalata, Skordalia, melitzanosalata (aubergine dip), tirokafteri (spicy feta cheese dip), fava (Yellow Split Peas Puree) and some delicious beef meatballs and lamb meatballs.
+In Greece these fennel fritters (marathokeftedes) are usually served as part of a meze platter, together with some tzatziki, vegan tzatziki, chickpea fritters (revithokeftedes), hummus, taramasalata, Skordalia, melitzanosalata (aubergine dip), tirokafteri (spicy feta cheese dip), fava (Yellow Split Peas Puree) and some delicious beef meatballs and lamb meatballs.
 Of course also by themseves, with warm crusted bread or pita bread.

 To make this recipe the traditional Greek island way, combine the fennel with some chopped onions and spring onions and fry in extra hot oil, to give it an extra layer of crispiness.
 The onions really make the fennel taste shine through and gives this dish its unique Tinos island character.

 This fennel fritter meze is best served with some fresh yogurt or tzatziki which gives this dish a nice cooling texture, without adding any additional saturated fat.
 Or serve this as a side to my delicious moussaka or vegan moussaka with lentils dishes!

 A Greek traditional vegetarian meze from the island of Tinos.
 Learn how to make these crispy and crunchy fennel fritters with this traditional recipe.